 Skip the ticket queues at the museum and purchase your tickets here

-My conclusion: New York is well know for its amazing museums all over the world.
+My conclusion: New York is well known for its amazing museums all over the world.
 That’s why a trip to the city even in the upcoming winter is worth it, to see all those great museums.
 Especially when you are the owner of the New York Pass, it’s really worth it, because there are no extra costs for it.
 Which museum is your favorite and why?
 I’m looking forward to receiving some reviews.